Pixar Short Films Collection, Volume 2: Story plots for student shorts

 This is one of John Lasseter's student films made for California Institute of the Arts (Cal Arts).
 In it, a boy cannot go to sleep because he sees his furniture turn into monsters every time he turns out his lights.
 He keeps turning the lights on and off to see the monsters appear and disappear.
 Finally one of the monsters does not change back into furniture when the lights are on.
-The boy goes over to the monster and gives him a pop with his cork and string gun.
-The monster begins to cry and the boy lets him sleep in his bed with him.
+The boy goes over to the monster and gives it a pop with his cork and string gun.
+The monster begins to cry and the boy lets it sleep in his bed with him.
 The lights go off again, and you can hear the sounds of furniture scuffing the floor.
 The light goes back on to reveal that all of the monsters are in the bed, which forced the boy onto the floor.